Voice connection issues can be a bit frustrating to try to solve on your own.

 - Check your Firewall/Anti Virus and make sure that Discord is whitelisted/temporarily disabled

-- Check your VPN (We only support VPNs that have UDP)
+- Check your VPN (Discord only works on VPNs that have UDP)

 - Check with your network admin - If you're on a work/school network, Discord could be blocked!

 - Change the server's voice region - If you're the admin, try a different voice region in Server Settings -> Server region